strongloop/strongloop.com2/_posts/2020-01-08-december-milestone.md

 Happy New Year 2️⃣0️⃣2️⃣0️⃣!
 Is the snow dancing outside of your window or is the sunshine bringing warmth and glow to the grass around you?
 No matter where you are, the LoopBack team is thankful for you being with us through 2019!
 It means a lot to us that you chose LoopBack for your applications and projects.

+We're also excited to have [Denny](https://github.com/derdeka), [Douglas](https://github.com/dougal83), and [Rifa](https://github.com/achrinza) as LoopBack maintainers!
+They've been actively helpful in our community.
+We appreciate all the contributions and great work.
+Welcome to the team!

-Even though this past December was a short (and cold) month, the list of the accomplished tasks is not short!
+Even though this past December was a short month due to the holidays, the list of the accomplished tasks is not short!
 Check out the sections below for the progress we made in each area:

 - [From Model Definition to REST API](#from-model-definition-to-rest-api): build a LB4 app with just models!
 - [Inclusion of Related Models](#inclusion-of-related-models): enable custom scope for inclusion.